LesleyLai/blog/contents/blog/judgements_and_inference_rules/en.md

 or a succession of another natural number.
 A rule without any premise, such as the first one, is called an *axiom*.

-Because using inference rule to describe syntax is a bit verbose, a common way to describe syntax is by [grammar](https://en.wikipedia.org/wiki/Context-free_grammar) notation like the [Backus normal form](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form) (BNF).
+Because using inference rule to describe syntax is verbose, a common way to describe syntax is by [grammar](https://en.wikipedia.org/wiki/Context-free_grammar) notation like the [Backus normal form](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form) (BNF).
-A grammar of a programming language is usually a set of inductively defined *terms*.
+A grammar of a programming language is a set of inductively defined *terms*.
 For example, for natural numbers, we can describe them as

 $$